Alex-M-Yordanov/ScraperProject/README.md

 * At the bottom, there is a button "About", that when pressed shows information about the Cloudfare problem and that the currency used is Bulgarian lev.

 ### Installation
-1. Download the main folder.
+1. Download the main folder  "ScraperProject".
 2. Run app.py - it will create a Flask server.
 3. Open frontpage.html.